 May 8, 1945, I experienced in Berlin, as an eye-witness of the historic event, when the leadership of the OKW in Berlin-Karlshorst had to sign unconditionally surrender.
 As a German anti-fascist, who had participated in the last great battle of the War, in the rank of lieutenant in the 8th Army, I had been commissioned to take a sound recorder from the House of the Reichsdeutsche Rundfunks in the Masurenallee in Berlin West to the staff of Marshal Zhukov.
 We drove through the so terribly destroyed but already peaceful Berlin.

 For me, the war had actually ended on May 2nd.
 On this day, I had typed the order from General Weidling for the first time on a typewriter and then read through a loudspeaker in different parts of the city.
 Thus tens of thousands of German soldiers learned the instructions of their commander, which had been issued too late, that any further resistance would be pointless.
 Quite oddly, I found the reasoning of General Weidling.
-“The Fiihrer hath given himself up, and left us alone, whom we had sworn to him”
+“The Fiihrer hath given himself up, and left us alone, whom we had sworn to him”.
+East German Diplomatic Passport

 I had experienced the war in front, although with a few interruptions, since 22 June 1941, the attack of Hitler’s Germany on the Soviet Union.
 From his authors, it was planned as the worst crime of the 20th century and then implemented perversely and brutally.
 I saw refugees and burned earth from Moscow and Stalingrad to Poland, then on German soil.
 Even worse was the sight of the extermination camp Majdanek, and other concentration camps and the ghetto of Lodz.
 Thus, the extended “German habitat” was to be for the European peoples, which was at most the fate of labor slaves of the large capital of the “Third Reich”.
 For this reason alone, I regarded the act of liberation of the anti-Hitler coalition, which had to be fought above all with so many victims of the peoples of the USSR, as the salvation of human civilization before the threatening fall into barbarism.
 (Google translation from German)

-The passport lot consists of three East German Diplomatic Passport Prof. Doernberg, one diplomatic of his wife, a CCCP passport of his wife and an early 1960 East German passpor.
+The passport lot consists of three East German Diplomatic Passport Prof. Doernberg, one diplomatic of his wife, a CCCP passport of his wife, and an early 1960 East German passport.
 All documents are in excellent condition.

 A fantastic East German Diplomatic Passport Prof. Doernberg, a remarkable German personality who experienced so much in history.
 Happy to have these documents in my archive.

-The red USSR passport was issued by the embassy of the USSR in the GDR and has two extentions till 1991 and till 1996.
-The blue GDR passport is from Doernberg’s mother, issued in 1960 with visas and travels to USSR and Western Europe (which was unusual, especially in 1961 when THE WALL was build).
+The red USSR passport was issued by the embassy of the USSR in the GDR and had two extensions till 1991 and till 1996.
+The blue GDR passport is from Doernberg’s mother, issued in 1960 with visas and travels to USSR and Western Europe (which was unusual, especially in 1961 when THE WALL was built).